 To qualify for Social Security Disability (either Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI)), you must prove that you either meet the requirements of one of Social Security's official disability listings or are unable to work due to your impairments.
 Also, your impairment must last or be expected to last at least twelve months.

-You should submit all necessary evidence, including health records, to prove that you meet the listing in order to increase the likelihood of receiving benefits quickly.
+You should submit all necessary evidence, including health records, to prove that you meet a listing in order to increase the likelihood of receiving benefits quickly.

-If your pernicious anemia is not as severe as the listing requires, but you have a condition secondary to another ailment, such as Addison’s disease or diabetes, the underlying ailment may qualify under a listing in the Blue Book.
+If your pernicious anemia is not as severe as either of these listings requires, but you have a condition secondary to another ailment, such as Addison’s disease or diabetes, the underlying ailment may qualify under a listing in the Blue Book.

 If your pernicious anemia has advanced to the point that it interrupts your ability to work, you may be able to qualify for disability benefits even though you don't meet the disability listing.
 In assessing your ability to work, Social Security will look at your physical, mental, and sensory limitations in a Residual Functional Capacity (RFC) evaluation.
 Social Security may also consider your age, education level, and work experience in their determination of benefits.